xico2001pt/wiifly-3d-navigation/README.md

 The hardware of the WiiFly system comprises the following
 components:
 - **Wii remote (Wiimote)**: Input device controlling the WiiFly system.
-Equipped with gyroscope, accelerometer, an infrared cam- era, and various buttons.
+Equipped with a gyroscope, accelerometer, an infrared camera, and various buttons.
 - **Sensor bar**: Specifically the Xahpower
 USB Sensor Bar, with a total of six LEDs – three on each side – it emits infrared (IR) light that allows the Wii remote’s IR camera to determine the cursor’s position precisely.

-Regarding software, the WiiFly system relies on the follow- ing elements:
+Regarding software, the WiiFly system relies on the following elements:
 - **Wiimote API**: The Unity Wii Remote API enables integration of the Wii remote capabilities within the Unity environment, establishing a communication channel between the Wii remote and the Unity application.
 - **WiiPair**: The software application facilitates Bluetooth connection setup between the Wii remote and a computer.
 The Bluetooth link between the Wii remote is set up via the WiiPair software, sending an authentication token to maintain the connection.